COVID 19 (Remote Learning)- Online learning using Seesaw/Tapestry

 At Ashurst we understand these are challenging times and we value the importance a quality education for all our children.
 If your child is isolating or has been sent home as part of a bubble then please use the daily timetable below to give you a guide and structure for home learning.
-Work will be set on the Seesaw app which all parents have access to and this will used by the class teacher to communicate in setting activities and providing feedback.
+Work will be set on the Seesaw app/Tapestry for Early Years, which all parents have access to and this will used by the class teacher to communicate in setting activities and providing feedback.

 Please also read the second page with advice and support, including further websites to support home learning.
 Please do not hesitate to contact us via the school office if you need any further support.